SpongePowered/SpongeDocs/source/plugin/basics/commands.rst

     }

 Like the `call` method, `getSuggestions` also takes a CommandSource and a string for the arguments.
-The CommandSource is the exact same as `call` -- the source of the command.
+The CommandSource is exactly the same as `call` -- the source of the command.
 The arguments are almost the same, except they aren't the completed arguments like `call`, they are whatever the CommandSource has currently typed in.
 Keep this in mind when writing your autocomplete code.